Elastic-net Regularized High-dimensional Negative Binomial Regression: Consistency and Weak Signals Detection

-It is worth noting here that the lower bound we derived may be too large in some setting.
-For example, if ${d^*}$ is as large as ${\lambda _1}{d^*} = O(1)$, and $\mathop {\min }\limits_{j \in H} |\beta _j^*| \ge \frac{{{{2.25}^2}O(1)}}{{ak + {\rm{2}}{\lambda _2}}} = :D$ where $D$ is also a moderate large constant compared to the strongest signal threshold $B$.
-Then we can only detect few parts of the whole signals.
-To deal with this problem, we will use a new approach (inspired by Section 3.1.2 in \cite{Bunea08}) to find constant-free weakest signal detection threshold which only relies on the tuning parameter ${\lambda _1}$.
-The is no free lunch for getting a desirable results in statistics.
-Under some mild condition on design matrix, the following two will illustrate that the lower bounds could be considerably sharpen.
+Note that the lower bound we have derived may be too large in some settings.
+For example, this may occur if ${d_H^*}$ is as large as ${\lambda _1}{d_H^*} = O(1)$ and $\mathop {\min }\limits_{j \in H} |\beta _j^*| \ge \frac{{{{2.25}^2}O(1)}}{{ak + {\rm{2}}{\lambda _2}}} = :D$, where $D$ is also a moderately large constant compared with the strongest signal threshold $B$.
+Then, we can only detect a few parts of the overall signals.
+To deal with this problem, we use a new approach (inspired by Section 3.1.2 in \cite{Bunea08}) to find a constant-free weakest signal detection threshold that relies only on the tuning parameter ${\lambda _1}$.
+Under some mild conditions on the design matrix, we show that the lower bounds can be sharpen considerably.